Key facts

 Summary

-Saas-Fee is one of our favourite places – a sort of miniature Zermatt without the conspicuous consumption.
+Saas-Fee is a captivating place – a sort of miniature Zermatt without the conspicuous consumption.
 As well as the charm factor there’s the super-reliable snow: you spend most of your days here at an altitude – between 2500m and 3500m – that is unrivalled in the Alps.
 It’s a compelling combination.

-We tend to drop in here for a day or two at a time, so the limited extent and challenge of the slopes is not a worry; if we were here for a week, we’d soon be taking trips to Saas-Grund and even Zermatt.
-But if you don’t mind skiing the same flattering slopes every day, Saas-Fee takes some beating
+But we tend to drop in here for a day or two at a time, so the limited extent and challenge of the slopes is not a worry; if we were here for a week, we’d soon be taking trips to Saas-Grund in the valley below and even Zermatt, in the next valley.

 Map unavailable.